Kaleab-Ayenew/viby/README.md

-# 🤖 Viby - AI Terminal Assistant
+# 🤖 Vity - AI Terminal Assistant

-Viby is an AI-powered terminal assistant that helps you generate shell commands and get coding help directly from your terminal.
+Vity is an AI-powered terminal assistant that helps you generate shell commands and get coding help directly from your terminal.
 Stop googling commands and start describing what you want to do!

 ## ✨ Features